kmushi-coin/kmushicoin-source/doc/init.md

 Copy ktvd.init to /etc/init.d/ktvd.
 Test by running `service ktvd start`.

-Using this script, you can adjust the path and flags to the ktvd program by setting the PIVXD and FLAGS environment variables in the file /etc/sysconfig/ktvd.
+Using this script, you can adjust the path and flags to the ktvd program by setting the ktvd and FLAGS environment variables in the file /etc/sysconfig/ktvd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS